Commissioner Ponte Statement on Assault of Officer

 The New York City Department of Correction (DOC) manages the jail system for New York City.
 It operates Rikers Island, which houses 10 individual facilities, four borough-based jails and two hospital prison wards, as well as court pens in all five boroughs.
 In FY 2014, DOC had 77,141 admissions involving 56,218 individuals.

 Its Average Daily Population is approximately 11,400, over 80 percent of whom are housed on Rikers Island.
-Most of the inmates in DOC custody are being detained pending the resolution of charges against them; approximately 15 percent are city-sentenced inmates who are serving sentences of one year or less.
+Most of the persons in custody in DOC custody are being detained pending the resolution of charges against them; approximately 15 percent are city-sentenced persons in custody who are serving sentences of one year or less.

 Follow us on Twitter@CorrectionNYC